poppinace/fade/README.md

 ```

 ## Permission
 This code is for academic purposes only.
+Contact: Hao Lu (hlu@hust.edu.cn)